 And drivers who are under 21 years old need only have a BAC of .02% or more (or any level of marijuana) to get a DUI.
 However, underage DUI penalties are different than those for a regular DUI conviction and tend to be more rehabilitative than punitive.

-For a second or subsequent DUI or any DUI involving a BAC of .17% or more, the driver will be required to obtain an alcohol and drug evaluation and may be ordered to complete certain chemical dependency programs.
+For any DUI involving a BAC of .17% or more, the driver will be required to obtain an alcohol and drug evaluation and may be ordered to complete certain chemical dependency programs.

 Under South Dakota's "implied consent" law, any person driving within the state is deemed to have consented to BAC chemical testing (usually, a blood or breath test) to determine the presence of alcohol or drugs.
 Motorists who refuse to submit to lawfully requested tests will have their driver's license revoked for one year.
 The fact that the driver refused testing may also be used at trial to prove culpability.